+Prerequisite: Graduate standing in Sociology or permission of instructor.
 Description, analysis and interpretation of political behavior through application of sociological concepts.
 (Same as KSU 72544) Seminar.

-CROSS CULTURAL PERSPECTIVES IN AGING 681 3 credits Prerequisite: permission.
-A comparison of aging in various cultures and societies around the world
+CROSS CULTURAL PERSPECTIVES IN AGING 681

+Prerequisite: Graduate standing in Sociology or permission of instructor.
+A comparison of aging in various cultures and societies around the world.

-POPULATION 686
+686 POPULATION